trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

     captive_portal:

-The `captive_portal <https://esphome.io/components/captive_portal.html>`__ section is responsible to create a special web server using the hotspot created in conjunction with the `ap` information specified above.
+The `captive_portal <https://esphome.io/components/captive_portal.html>`__ section is responsible to create a special web server using the hotspot created in conjunction with the `ap:` information specified above.
 This allows you allows you to give the device new wireless network credentials when the device cannot connect to the network it expects.

-When you connect to the fallback network, the web interface should open automatically or there should be a prompt on your phone to open the login.
+When you connect to the fallback hotspot, the web interface should open automatically or there should be a prompt on your phone to open the login.
 If that does not work, you can also navigate to `http://192.168.4.1/ <http://192.168.4.1/>`__ manually in your browser.

 Other Sections (Device Configuration)